-Anyone will feel the holiday vibes during the Giant Lantern Festival in Pampanga.
+Feel the holiday cheer during the Giant Lantern Festival in Pampanga.
 San Fernando City or the Christmas Capital of the Philippines organizes the competition of giant lanterns during the weekend before Christmas Eve.

 Where: Bacolod City

-The MassKara Festival in Bacolod is a giant masquerade party hailing from the country’s City of Smiles.
-Thousands of young people wear colorful masks decorated with flowers, feathers, beads, and paints.
+The MassKara Festival is a giant masquerade held at the country’s City of Smiles, Bacolod.
+Thousands of locals wear colorful masks decorated with flowers, feathers, beads, and paints.

-Aside from trying top Bacolod experiences, make sure to participate in the MassKara festival to get a full picture of the province.
-It's filled with people wearing festive costumes and masks while dancing with the beat of the loud music and spreading the friendly, welcoming, and happy atmosphere.
+Aside from trying top Bacolod experiences, make sure to participate in the MassKara festival for a complete experience of this top Philippine destination.
+The sight of locals wearing festive costumes and masks while dancing with the beat of the loud music will definitely be an unforgettable experience.

 Where: Tacloban City

-A religious festival celebrated in the name of Santo Nino, the locals of Tacloban City parade around the city with their bodies and faces painted with vibrant colors of green and blue, which symbolizes Leyte’s ancestral people.
+This is a religious festival celebrated in the name of Santo Niño (Holy Child).
+The locals of Tacloban parade around the city with their bodies and faces painted with vibrant colors of green and blue, which symbolizes Leyte’s ancestral people.

-Locals fill the street and perform traditional dances in honor of Santo Nino.
+Locals fill the street and perform traditional dances in honor of Santo Niño.
 Some dancers also use designs that look like arbors to depict warriors who lived in Leyte decades ago.
-Join a Tacloban day trip to fully experience the province to the fullest.
+Join a Tacloban day trip for a complete experience.

 Where: Pasay City

-Although relatively new, the Aliwan Festival in Pasay City of Metro Manila, is by far one of the most popular festivals in the Philippines.
-Due to its popularity for Filipinos and foreigners, it is called the “Mother of all Festivals."
+The Aliwan Festival in Pasay City of Metro Manila, is by far one of the most popular festivals in the Philippines.
+Due to its popularity for Filipinos and international travelers, it is called the “Mother of all Festivals."

 This festivity, which started in early 2003, is known as more of a competition than a festival.
-It aims to promote the diversity in the country, with thousands of participants showcasing their cultures, and the winner bringing home a million pesos as the cash prize.
+It aims to promote the diversity in the country, with thousands of participants showcasing their cultures.
+The winner brings home a million pesos as the cash prize.

-Kadayawan Festival takes place during the third week of August.
-You can try Davao tours during your stay then watch the flourish with street dancing, beauty pageants, floral floats, and fireworks displays.
+It takes place during the third week of August.
+You can try Davao tours during your stay then watch the joyful festivities that include street dancing, beauty pageants, floral floats, and fireworks displays.
 Locals also showcase flowers, fruits, and other products from the city.

-The people of Iloilo take street dancing into a whole new level during the Dinagyang Festival.
+The people of Iloilo take street dancing to a whole new level during the Dinagyang Festival.

 The whole city of Iloilo transforms into a huge street party complete with bands in every corner and street performers.
 Mouthwatering and overflowing local delicacies and drinks are served while watching the performances.
-To cap everything off, barangays and schools compete against each other on a street dancing contest.
+Towns and schools also compete against each other on a street dancing contest.